Dhanushburra/AI-KNOWLEDGE-BOX/README.md

 ### Option 2: Local Development Setup

 Use this approach if you want full control or need to debug locally.
+Go to https://aistudio.google.com/api-keys and create a new gemini api key create a .env file in backend/ and paste your api key like: GEMINI_API_KEY=your-api-key

 #### Backend